Zander-9909/dddas_ceg4912-4913/README.md

 #
 ![alt text](https://github.com/Zander-9909/dddas_ceg4912-4913/blob/main/assets/diagrams/hardware-architecture.png "Initial Architecture")

+NOTE: If you are running this on a raspberry pi or similar ARM processor, it is highly recommended to compile dlib and OpenCV with Neon instruction, OpenBLAS, and VFPv3 support.
+This will significantly increase performance

 To clone project, do ```git clone --recurse-submodules https://github.com/Zander-9909/dddas_ceg4912-4913.git``` This will also clone and update the submodule dlib used within the project.